wsk1576025821/docs/docs/guide/connect-wallet-for-dapp.md

 <img src='../images/connect/isBitKeep.jpg' width='400px'/>

-#### Quickly support bitkeep Wallet If the Other wallet is already available.
+#### Quickly support bitkeep Wallet
+If the Other wallet is already available.
 - `MetaMask`

 >  If the MetaMask Wallet is already available.
-You can use the `window.bitkeep.ethereum`  as a  provider, which is the same as `window.ethereum`.
+You can use the `window.bitkeep.ethereum`  as a  provider, which is the same as `window.ethereum` || `web3.currentProvider`.

 - `window.solana` | `window.phantom`